eclipse-tractusx/tractus-x-umbrella/plan.md

 * Which version of the test data shall be used? --> 1.6.5?
 * Which technology stack is to be used for this?
 Helm or Terraform? --> HELM
   * How does it fit to the Tutorial? --> It does not fit yet.
 Multiple Ideas exist.
 Transfer Tutorial in Helm.
+* Shall we use Helm test to check if services are online within the deployment phase?

 ## Contributions